FactomProject/factom-docs/wallet/includes/_factom-explorer.md

 * The current Directory Block Height: *\"DBHeight\":75416*
 * And more info about the current block such as size, entries, messages, etc

-The LookupHash for the current Admin Block, 75416, will be included in the next created Admin Block as the Previous Block Back Reference (PrevBackRefHash) in the near future (about 10 minutes) where it gets referenced.
-The next Admin Block will also include the same type of data, this creates the Factom Blockchain composed of consecutive blocks with references to previous blocks.
+The LookupHash for the current Admin Block, 75416, will be included in the next created Admin Block as the Previous Block Back Reference (PrevBackRefHash) shortly (in about 10 minutes) where it gets referenced.
+The next Admin Block will also include the same type of data; this creates the Factom Blockchain composed of consecutive blocks with references to previous blocks.

 ![Explorer 6](/images/wallet_100.png)